hellofresh/kangal/docs/index.md

 `ghz` is a gRPC benchmarking and load testing tool.

 Please read [docs/ghz/README.md](ghz/README.md) for further details.

+### k6

+k6 is an open-source load testing tool that makes performance testing easy and productive for engineering teams. k6 is free, developer-centric, and extensible.
+You define the behaviour of your users in regular JavaScript code.

+Please read [docs/k6/README.md](k6/README.md) for further details.

 ## User flow
 Read more at [docs/user-flow.md](user-flow.md).